YunxinLi/yunxinli.github.io/_pages/about.md

 ## 😎 About Me (李云鑫)

 I am a Tenure-Track Associate Professor at Harbin Institute of Technology, Shenzhen.
-I earned my Ph.D. from the Harbin Institute of Technology, Shenzhen, advised by Prof. [Baotian Hu](https://homepage.hit.edu.cn/hubaotian), Prof. [Yuxin Ding](https://homepage.hit.edu.cn/dingyuxin), and Prof. [Min Zhang](https://homepage.hit.edu.cn/MinZhang).
+I earned PhD from the Harbin Institute of Technology, Shenzhen, advised by Prof. [Baotian Hu](https://homepage.hit.edu.cn/hubaotian), Prof. [Yuxin Ding](https://homepage.hit.edu.cn/dingyuxin), and Prof. [Min Zhang](https://homepage.hit.edu.cn/MinZhang).
 I obtained a Master of Engineering degree from Harbin Institute of Technology, Shenzhen and a Bachelor of Science degree from Harbin Institute of Technology.
-Long-term cooperation with Dr. [Lin Ma](https://forestlinma.com/), Meituan, Beijing; Prof. [Wenhan Luo](https://whluo.github.io/), HKUST; Dr. [Longyue Wang](https://www.longyuewang.com/), Alibaba Group; Dr. [Yuxiang Wu](https://www.yuxiangwu.com/),
+Long-term cooperation with Dr. [Lin Ma](https://forestlinma.com/), Meituan; Prof. [Wenhan Luo](https://whluo.github.io/), HKUST; Dr. [Longyue Wang](https://www.longyuewang.com/), Alibaba International Group; Dr. [Yuxiang Wu](https://www.yuxiangwu.com/), Weco AI.

 The long-term goal of my research is to help humans with more capable artificial intelligence.
 Dream of building an intelligent metaverse and interesting research directions, including:
 - Multimodal Reasoning and Planning